Our thoughts can be our greatest enemies.

 It’s been a long time since I contemplated those questions and I’m due for another deep insightful look.
 Because they are essential questions to ask ourselves on our human journey, especially as women.
 I think that women are deeply spiritual.

 We naturally turn inward and are connected to our inner spirit.
 So when we compromise our truth we’re most likely to feel discomfort.
+Discomfort, unease are the ways our spirit tries to tell us something is amiss.
 I’ve also found that the questions we ask ourselves and the existential challenges we experience as women are unique to us.

 You are perfect, whole and complete.